Tamiami Trail (US-41) about halfway between Naples and Miami there was a

 If you drive this stretch in a conventional car, the going has to be slow because of the wet spots, rough spots and potholes.

 They say in the old days it would take 3 hours to drive those 27 miles.
-I drove it recently in a Toyota Corolla in 1 hour and 20 minutes.
+I drove it recently in a Honda HRV in about an hour.
 Part of going slow was that I wanted to see the natural scenery.

-Another way to see Big Cypress Loop Road is to enter the road from the eastern end near the Miccosukee Indian headquarters and give your car or truck or bike a break on the nice paved road.
+Another way to see Big Cypress Loop Road is to enter the road from the eastern end near the Miccosukee headquarters and give your car or truck or bike a break on the nice paved road.

 The eastern entrance to the Loop Road is at Forty Mile Bend on Tamiami Trail just west of the Miccosukee headquarters building.